-To join the list serve, go to the PUBSERV home page and follow these steps:
+To join the listserv, go to the PUBSERV home page and follow these steps:

-Our division is becoming increasing active on social media:
+Our division is becoming increasingly active on social media:

 We are very proud of our journal, Psychological Services, which is edited by Patrick DeLeon, PhD.
-He is joined by an outstanding group of Associate Editors: Melissa A. Alderfer, PhD; Jacqueline, S. Gray, PhD; Lisa K. Kearney, PhD; Philip R. Magaletta, PhD; and Femina P. Varghese, PhD.
-We also have a divisional newsletter, Public Service Psychology, which provides updates and articles on topics of interest three times each year.
+He is joined by an outstanding group of associate editors: Lisa K. Kearney, PhD; Jacqueline S. Gray, PhD; Philip R. Magaletta, PhD; Femina P. Varghese, PhD; and Anne Klee, PhD.
+We also have a division newsletter, Public Service Psychology, which provides updates and articles on topics of interest three times each year.

 Psychologists in Public Service is proud to recognize the outstanding achievements and contributions of psychologists who work in these settings through APA fellow status in the division as well as through the various awards that we offer each year for distinguished public service, education, service to specific groups of individuals served in public service settings, and to students.
 Please consider nominating colleagues or yourself by contacting the Fellowship Committee or the Awards and Recognitions Committee.

-As the 2018-2019 president of Psychologists in Public Service, I welcome your interest and active engagement.
+As the 2019-20 president of Psychologists in Public Service, I welcome your interest and active engagement.
 The theme of my presidential year is “expanding public service psychology through technology and collaboration,” and I have several initiatives that I'd like to focus on this year, including:

 If you are a division member, we are happy to have you as part of our family!
 I look forward to connecting and working with you.
 Please reach out to me if you are interested in becoming involved in our division’s activities or if you have questions, suggestions or comments.

 If you like what the division does, but are not yet a member, please join us.
-Only $49/year support everything that we do to advance psychology in public service and for you personally, it provides opportunities for interacting with colleagues with similar interests and passion in professional development activities, professional service and advocacy as well as a copy of our journal.
+Only $49/year supports everything that we do to advance psychology in public service, and for you personally, it provides opportunities for interacting with colleagues with similar interests and passion in professional development activities, professional service and advocacy as well as a copy of our journal.